pivotal/docs-tap/install.md

 </table>

 <sup>\*</sup> Only one supply chain should be installed at any given time.
 For information on switching from one supply chain to another, see [Getting Started with Tanzu Application Platform](getting-started.md).
+For more information about profiles, see [Installation profiles in Tanzu Application Platform](overview.md#profiles-and-packages).

 ## <a id='install-profile'></a> Install a Tanzu Application Platform profile